UNIGIS module: Spatial Simulation

 In scientific research, simulation models are increasingly used as heuristic learning tools to gain a better understanding of a particular system.
 As such spatial simulation models are a relatively recent addition to the scientific toolbox, that can be thought of ‘virtual laboratories’ for hypothesis testing.
 This is an essential part of research in the hypothetico-deductive approach – the standard approach to acquiring new knowledge in (natural) sciences

-The hypothetico-deductiv approach in science
+The hypothetico-deductive approach in science

 - Formulate a hypothesis